How essential oils work. I have a confession to make…

-These are where are “pulse points” are and they will absorb the oils more quickly (and work faster).
+These are where our “pulse points” are and they will absorb the oils more quickly (and work faster).

-For example, if you have a headache, you could apply Lavender essential oil to your temples and the back of your neck to get some quick relief, since those are two common stress areas for headaches.
+For example, if you have a headache, you could apply lavender oil to your temples and the back of your neck to get some quick relief, since those are two common stress areas for headaches.

-Super Important: It’s tremendously important to ALWAYS dilute essential oils in a carrier oil before applying them to your skin!
-Remember, these oils are super concentrated and some can burn the skin or cause skin irritation.
+It’s super important to dilute essential oils in a carrier oil before applying them to your skin!
+Remember, these oils are concentrated; some can burn the skin or cause skin irritation.

 I once used full-strength lemongrass oil on my foot and it was red and itchy.
 So, make sure to use a carrier oil, okay?